iEns/AudioFader/README.md

 # AudioFader

-#### Simple command line tool for fading and trimming WAV files
+#### Simple command line tool for fading and trimming of WAV files
-Audiofader will trim silence from the ends of a WAV file, fade in and/or out and pad the ends with silence.
+Audiofader will trim silence from the ends of a WAV file, fade in/out and pad the ends with silence.
 Fades can be done linearly, logarithmically or with a Bezier curve.

-Works with 16 and 24 bit uncompressed WAV files.
+Works with 8, 16, 24 and 32 bit uncompressed stereo and mono WAV files.

 Tested on Windows 11 (x64), compiled with GCC (MinGW32).
 I have not tested on other architectures (Could potentially have problems with endianness).

-_Coded in one day, using GitHub CoPilot!_

 ### Usage:

-	AudioFader v0.91beta Copyright 2021 iEns Labs
+	AudioFader v0.92beta Copyright 2021 iEns Labs

 	Trim, fade and pad WAV-files.